jaysonsantoss/bitbucket-codepipeline-codebuild-eks/README.md

 1.2. **Create role**

 - Back to the main IAM panel, select the role option.
-- Click on "create role" and select the option "Another AWS account"
+- Click on **"create role"** and select the option **"Another AWS account"
-- Enter your account ID. you can view your id in the upper left corner of the aws page or by executing the command below:
+- Enter your **account ID**. you can view your id in the upper left corner of the aws page or by executing the command below:
 ``` bash
 # aws sts get-caller-identity